nethakah/tick2trade/README.md

 | Registers | 3,060 / 460,800 (0.66%) |
 | BRAM / URAM / DSP | 0 / 0 / 0 |

 Decision latency is last byte of the ITCH message to `order_fire` asserting.
 The fabric timestamps itself and reports over AXI-Lite.
-Verilator reports the same 8 cycles.
+Verilator reported the same 8 cycles.

+Full Pipeline:
 ```
-DDR4 → AXI-DMA → async_fifo → moldudp_deframer → itch_parser → order_book → trade_signal
-       100 MHz     CDC                        240 MHz
-                                                   ↑
-                                          tick2trade_csr (AXI-Lite from the PS)
+1. DDR4
+2. AXI-DMA (100 MHz)
+3. async_fifo (CDC)
+4. moldudp_deframer
+5. itch_parser (240 MHz)
+6. order_book
+7. trade_signal
 ```
+Note :`tick2trade_csr` (AXI-Lite) feeds control and kill signals into stages 6 and 7 from the PS.

-The order book is three levels, all LUTRAM.
+The order book is 3 levels of LUTRAM.

-- L3 hashes `order_ref_num` into 1024 buckets 4 wide, all compared in the same
-  cycle, so lookup is a fixed number of cycles no matter how many collide.
+- L3 hashes `order_ref_num` into 1024 buckets 4 wide, compared in parallel, so lookup is a fixed cycle count.
 - L2 is a price ladder per side (buy/sell).
 - L1 is best bid and ask.
 - Buckets are 640 bits.